Conquest of Mecca: Muhammad addresses the Meccans on the city's new status

 On the second day of conquest, Muhammad addressed the people and discussed the holy status of Mecca.
 He began by praising Allah and proclaimed that Mecca was a holy land and would remain so until the Day of Judgement.
 He emphasized that no bloodshed was allowed within Mecca and reminded the people that the temporary license granted to him for the conquest did not apply to others.
 According to a narration by Ibn Abbas, Muhammad said, "Allah has made Mecca a sanctuary, so it was a sanctuary before me and will continue to be a sanctuary after me.
 It was made legal for me (i.e. I was allowed to fight in it) for a few hours of a day.
 It is not allowed to uproot its shrubs or to cut its trees, or to chase (or disturb) its game, or to pick up its fallen things except by a person who would announce that (what has found) publicly."
-Al-'Abbas asked for an exception to be made for lemon grass, as it was used by goldsmiths and for household purposes, to which Muhammad agreed.
+Abbas asked for an exception to be made for lemon grass, as it was used by goldsmiths and for household purposes, to which Muhammad agreed.

 Muhammad was deeply angered upon learning of the tribal retaliation committed by the Khuza'ah tribe, in which a member of the Laith tribe was killed.
 He swiftly issued a directive for the Khuza'ah to cease any further engagement in "pre-Islamic practices" of revenge.
 Additionally, he granted the family of the victim the right to choose between two options for redress: the payment of blood-money or the pursuit of just retribution through the death of the perpetrator.